 Before you can get a contract to host a new house-hunting show on HGTV, here are the six steps to becoming a real estate agent in California.

-Working as a real estate agent means that you will not receive a regular monthly paycheck.
-In fact, you are not guaranteed any money at all.
+Working as a real estate agent means that you won’t receive a regular monthly paycheck.
+In fact, you’re not guaranteed any money at all.
 You may have a difficult time wrapping your brain around this if you haven’t previously worked as a commissioned salesperson.

 The benefit of working on commission is that some months you have the potential of making a lot of money.
 The difficult part of working with this pay structure is that during slow months, you may not have any income.